Get Organized With These Thrifty Storage Solutions Using Reused, Redesigned and Recycled Items

 Old Doors: This is one of my favorite projects!
 I have a rather small kitchen and it was lacking a proper pantry.
 I needed more storage space and wanted to keep most of my dry goods and canned goods in one place instead of stashing them here and there.
 I had some scrap wood, a set of old closet doors and a vintage door I picked up at a thrift store just sitting in my garage.
 I created a pantry from recycled doors .
 I secured it to a small unused wall in my kitchen and I love it!
 To read more on this project visit my post Creating A New Pantry From Recycled Doors .

-Vintage Suitcases: If you have a couple of vintage suitcases hiding in your attic like this one from Etsy shop FawnandFiligree, bring them on down and clean them up.
+Vintage Suitcases: Vintage suitcases are one of my favorite thrifty storage solutions.
+If you have a couple of vintage suitcases hiding in your attic like this one from Etsy shop FawnandFiligree, bring them on down and clean them up.
 They look great and they are wonderful for storing magazines, fabric remnants, really anything at all!
+You can stash a lot of goodies in an old suitcase.
 I have one that I keep my entire gift wrapping supplies in.
 They also look wonderful stacked on top of one another.

 So far I have reorganized my storage unit and my garage.
 It’s so nice to be able to find the things I need when I am working on a project or shipping orders!
-My Organization To-Do List for 2013 also includes cleaning out closets, (mainly my master bedroom closet) and going through all of our dresser drawers to purge clothes we don’t wear or don’t fit anymore due to too many Christmas cookies!
+My Organization To-Do List for this year also includes cleaning out closets, (mainly my master bedroom closet) and going through all of our dresser drawers to purge clothes we don’t wear or don’t fit anymore.
 Miss Jingles is exhausted just watching me declutter and reorganize…..

 Thanks so much for visiting today!